folkol/criterion.js/README.md

 ### Unstable API

-The code change a lot, if you run into 'weird problems' -- try removing any test outputs created by an older version of Criterion.
+The code changes a lot, if you run into 'weird problems' -- try removing any test outputs created by an older version of Criterion.

 ## How do I get it?